About the Referee Program

 - 1. Decide if Becoming a Referee is Right For You

 - 6. Evaluate Your Experience

 Becoming a youth soccer referee can be very rewarding, but also very difficult.
 Besides having to control the game on the field, you also may need to control the coaches and the parents.
 Referees are some of the most under appreciated individuals within the game of soccer.
 No matter what you call, you will be upsetting someone.
 But always remember, whether you think you are right or wrong, your decision is final and is always right.
 Also, understand that you have the support of Skyline whether it is issues with players, coaches or if you need any questions or assistance at games.
 Becoming a youth soccer referee can in a lot of cases be a great learning experience for youth.
 One of the best parts of becoming a youth soccer referee is that you get paid pretty well and get to enjoy watching the game of soccer and being outside.

-Link to Class Registration Once you have decided which Entry Level Course to take you must register for the class on the Clinics/Events tab in the menu at the top of the page.
-Browse the calendar and select a class that is convenient to your location and availability.
+All the necessary information and a full break down of the courses can be found here.
+Future courses will be updated in July 2019.
 Read the registration instructions carefully and check the appropriate option.
 You will then be added to the class roster.
 If the class is full, choose another class.
 Due to room size and fire codes, walk-ins will not be allowed once the cap is reached.
-Should you have any questions please contact the Area Instructor Coordinators which are listed in the class registration popup in the CJRC Clinics/Events Calendar.
+Should you have any questions please contact the Area Instructor Coordinators.

 Each club has different rules at different age levels.
 Make sure to learn the rules at each division before your first game.
 Contact Skyline if you have any questions at all regarding rules.